SaifRasool92/Duolingo-English-Test-Preparation/README.md

 - generate a printable 2-week daily checklist,
 - make a sample timed mock test (with answers & rubric),
 - or create short speaking prompts with scoring rubrics.

+# License

+This project is licensed under the MIT License — see the accompanying `LICENSE` file for full terms.

+© 2025 Saif Ur Rasool · SPDX-License-Identifier: MIT